vikaskumar04121998/js_mini_Project/README.md

 index.html will be our starting page

-in index.html, two button are given one is for tic tac toe and onther one is for calculater
+in index.html, two buttons are given one is for tic tac toe and another one is for calculator

-in tic tac toe two parson can play first will be "X" and onther one will be "O"
+in tic tac toe two parsons can play first will be "X" and another one will be "O"

-in calculater, it is simple calculater for Plus, Minas, Multiply and Divide of point values and whole values.
+in calculator, it is a simple calculator for Plus, Minas, Multiply and Divide of point values and whole values.